-- 85 (1) This section applies if a person - a) fails to pay, within the time required by law, a fine imposed as a result of the person's conviction for an offence under this Act or the Firearm Act, and - b) has been served with notice of this section. - (2) In the circumstances referred to in subsection (1), - a) the person's right to apply for or obtain a licence, permit or limited entry hunting authorization under this Act is suspended immediately and automatically on the failure to pay the fine, - b) all licences, permits and limited entry hunting authorizations issued to that person under this Act are cancelled immediately and automatically on the failure to pay the fine, and - c) the person commits an offence if, before that fine is paid, the person - i) applies for, or in any way obtains, a licence, permit or limited entry hunting authorization under this Act, or - ii) does anything for which a licence, permit or limited entry hunting authorization under this Act is required.
+- 85 (1) This section applies if a person - (a) fails to pay, within the time required by law, a fine imposed as a result of the person's conviction for an offence under this Act or the Firearm Act, and - (b) has been served with notice of this section. - (2) In the circumstances referred to in subsection (1), - (a) the person's right to apply for or obtain a licence, permit or limited entry hunting authorization under this Act is suspended immediately and automatically on the failure to pay the fine, - (b) all licences, permits and limited entry hunting authorizations issued to that person under this Act are cancelled immediately and automatically on the failure to pay the fine, - (b.1) the person must not apply for employment as an assistant guide, - (b.2) the person must not guide as an assistant guide, and - (c) the person commits an offence if, before that fine is paid, the person - (i) applies for, or in any way obtains, a licence, permit or limited entry hunting authorization under this Act, - (ii) does anything for which a licence, permit or limited entry hunting authorization under this Act is required, - iii) applies for employment as an assistant guide, or - iv) guides as an assistant guide.